Learn about Utah Hornets

 Nests are usually built in trees or bushes but can also be found under eaves, hollow trees, attics, and lofts or wall cavities.
 The nest is made from chewed-up wood pulp mixed with saliva, forming a papery grey material shaped into hexagonal cells.
 There are just a few cells in early nests, but as more and more young hatch out, the number of cells increases until they reach up to 300 cells by autumn.

-Hornets are an essential part of the food chain.
-They keep pesky insects under control, and their carnivorous natures help keep the populations of other animals in check.
+Hornets are considered beneficial as they help keep other pesky insects under control, and their carnivorous natures help keep the populations of other animals in check.
 Hornet larvae are carnivorous, feeding primarily on other insects.
-Adult Hornets feed on nectar from flowers or small insects such as flies, caterpillars, and grasshoppers.
+Adult hornets feed on nectar from flowers or small insects such as flies, caterpillars, and grasshoppers.

 Hornet Life Cycle & Reproduction

 Hornets are one of the most feared pests worldwide because they can inflict painful stings on people and animals.
 Hornets will attack if they feel threatened, but they will also attack if you disturb their nest.
-Hornets are not naturally aggressive towards people but can get wild if you get too close to them when feeding on food sources they consider to be theirs.
+Again, hornets can get wild if you get too close to them when feeding on food sources that they consider theirs.
 Click here to learn about Hornet Removal.